 Another way to transition is to start having in-person meetings with your colleagues in public spaces if possible.
 That way you can start working together in-person again while still working mostly from home.

 This also gives a bit of time to figure out where your colleagues are at in terms of their personal approach to the pandemic – different people have different opinions on everything from lockdown measures to vaccinations to the degree of risk when numbers are low, and conversations about this kind of thing can get quite heated and stressful.
 To prepare to head back into the office, it might save you a headache (and plenty of stress) to figure out how your team wants to interact with each other beforehand.

 Through it all, even if you’re feeling chipper and ready to go, don’t overpromise or be too gung-ho when it comes to productivity back at the office.
-There may be more bumps along the way then you realize.
+There may be more bumps along the way then you realise.

 How to regulate unexpected anxiety when back on the job

 When you’re finally back in the office, make sure to cut yourself some slack.
 If you’re feeling a bit overwhelmed or anxious, remember to start slow.
 If you’ve built any routines since working from home, try to keep to them as much as possible – familiar rhythms can be soothing.